nebelwerfer41/41weather/README.md

 # 41weather

 41weather is a lightweight client-side weather viewer that combines the public MeteoAM meteogram endpoint with Open-Meteo geocoding.
-It ships as a static HTML/CSS/JS bundle and renders interactive daily summaries and an hourly chart with Chart.js.
+It ships as a static HTML/CSS/JS bundle and renders interactive daily summaries (with sunrise/sunset and lunar phases) plus an hourly chart with Chart.js.

 ## Features
 - Location search powered by the Open-Meteo geocoding API, with a quick shortcut to Roma.
 - Fetches detailed hourly forecasts from MeteoAM (preset1) and groups them into expandable daily summaries.
 - When a coastal/offshore point is selected, augments the hourly table with marine data (preset2) in the same rows while hiding those columns for inland locations.
+- Shows sunrise/sunset times with hover/tap tooltip for civil, nautical, and astronomical twilight; highlights lunar events (new/first/full/last quarter) with emojis next to min/max.
 - Responsive UI with a combined temperature/rainfall chart, weather icons, and key metadata (timezone, elevation).
 - Weather icons ship with descriptive alt/title text for accessibility and quick hover hints.
 - Zero-build setup: just serve the static files and the app runs in modern browsers.